Rian010/IITBreachers-wiki/_posts/2020-07-27-Hacking Sites.md

 key: whatarehackingsites
 ---
 There are plethora of challenge/hacking sites where one could find cool challenges any time of the year.
-Some of them are ranked and have their own scoreboards while others are there just of learning sake.
+Some of them are ranked and have their own scoreboards while others are there just for learning sake.
 <!--more-->
 While one can find running CTFs all year round, CTFs have there own cons
 - The challenges/problems are shortlived.
 The lifetime of a typical CTF is 2 days and server based challenges would be typically running for a week or two.